-Early and Periodic Screening, Diagnosis and Treatment (EPSDT): The Contractor shall provide comprehensive health care services through primary prevention, early intervention, diagnosis and medically necessary treatment to correct or ameliorate defects and physical or mental illness discovered by the screenings for members under age 21.
-The Contractor shall ensure that these members receive required health screenings, including those for developmental/behavioral health, in compliance with the AHCCCS periodicity schedule.
-The Contractor shall submit all EPSDT reports to the AHCCCS Division of Health Care Management, as required by the AMPM.
-The Contractor is required to meet specific participation/utilization rates for members as described in Section D, Paragraph 23, Quality Management.
+Early and Periodic Screening, Diagnostic and Treatment (EPSDT): The Contractor shall provide comprehensive health care services through primary prevention, early intervention, diagnosis and medically necessary treatment to correct or ameliorate defects and physical or mental illness discovered by the screenings for members under age 21.
+The Contractor shall ensure that these members receive required health screenings, including developmental/behavioral health screenings, in compliance with the AHCCCS periodicity schedule, and the AHCCCS dental periodicity schedule (Exhibit 430-1 in the AMPM) and submit to AHCCCS Division of Health Care Management, all EPSDT reports as required by AHCCCS Medical Policy to the CQM Unit as identified in Attachment F of this contract.
+The Contractor is required to meet specific participation/utilization rates for EPSDT members; these are described in the AMPM and in Section D, Paragraph 23, Quality Management.

-The Contractor shall ensure the initiation and coordination of a referral to the ADHS/RBHA system for members in need of behavioral health services.
-The Contractor shall follow up with the RBHA to monitor whether members have received these health services.
+The Contractor shall ensure the initiation and coordination of a referral to the T/RBHA system for members in need of behavioral health services.
+The Contractor shall follow up with the T/RBHA to monitor whether members have received these health services.
 The Contractor will ensure the Health Plan coordinates referrals and follow-up collaboration, as necessary, for members identified by the ADHS as needing acute care services.